SalgueroRoci/OCI-Terraform-Modules/README.md

 }
 ```
 In this code we set a path to the module and pass in variables the module requires.
 These variables should be set beforehand `vars.tf` and `terraform.tfvars` (especially if they are sensitive) but you can also hard code them like in `example_variable_2`.
 There is an example of how to pass in external variables outputted by a module in `example_variable_3`.
 We will get to that later.

+To initialize the Terraform project, call `terraform init` on your command line.
+To see how the project would change your OCI infrastructure call `terraform plan`.
+To apply these changes, run `terraform apply`

 ## Step 1: Creating the VCN